 The following discussion of material changes in our consolidated cost of sales for products and services should be read in tandem with the preceding discussion of changes in our consolidated net sales and our business segment results of operations.
-Except for potential impacts to our programs resulting from COVID-19, including related supply chain impacts, we have not identified any additional developing trends in cost of sales for products and services that would have a material impact on our future operations.
+Except for potential impacts to our programs resulting from supply chain disruptions and inflation, we have not identified any additional developing trends in cost of sales for products and services that would have a material impact on our future operations.